 - Our curriculum and instructional methods continuously evolve to reflect best practices and internationally recognized standards.

 - Educators act as coaches to enable students to attain agreed upon learning goals using instructional tools that are appropriate for individual learning needs and styles.

 - Facilities provide a variety of flexible learning spaces that support the anticipated and unforeseen needs of a 21st century educational environment.

 The IB Learner Profile

-The aim of (an IB World School) is to develop internationally minded people who, recognizing their common humanity and shared guardianship of the planet, help to create a better and more peaceful world.
-IB learners strive to be:
+The aim of all programs at ICS Addis is to develop internationally minded people who, recognizing their common humanity and shared guardianship of the planet help to create a better and more peaceful world.
+As ICS learners, we strive to be:

 Inquirers: We nurture our curiosity, developing skills for inquiry and research.
 We know how to learn independently and with others.
 We learn with enthusiasm and sustain our love of learning throughout life.